rems-project/archsem/INSTALL.md

 ### Coq

-This project was tested with Coq 8.18.0.
+This project was tested with Coq 8.19.1.
 If you want exactly that version do:
 ```
-opam pin coq 8.18.0
+opam pin coq 8.19.2
 ```
 otherwise you can install it with `opam install coq`

-Until recently it was working on 8.14 and 8.16, but no guarantees are made to keep supporting them.
+Due to Ltac2 version we don't think it will work with lower version of Coq such as 8.18* and below.
+However modifications needed are probably minimal if you do need it.
+At the time of writing some dependencies are not ported yet to Coq 8.20 and later.

 ### Sail